 How to Make Sheet Pan Steak Fajitas

-How to know what the ‘grain’ is?
-First, look at your steak and see how the lines are running across it.
+• Prepare the steak and veggies: Look at your steak and see how the lines are running across it.
 To cut against the grain, you want to slice through the lines rather than parallel with them.
+Cut bell pepper and onions into thin strips.

-• Season the ingredients: Divide the meat and vegetables into two separate piles on one of the prepared pans.
-For the meat, squeeze over the lime juice, drizzle with the olive oil, then add the taco seasoning, garlic powder, jalapeno, and salt and pepper.
-For the vegetables, drizzle with a little oil, then season with taco seasoning, garlic powder, and salt and pepper.
-Finally, gently toss the pile of vegetables and meat (separately) before dividing the mixture between the two sheet pans and combining the meat and vegetables.
+• Season both: Divide meat and vegetables into 2 separate piles on one pan.
+Drizzle steak with olive oil and lime juice, then add taco seasoning, garlic powder, jalapeno, salt and pepper.
+Drizzle veggies with oil, then season with taco seasoning, garlic powder, and salt and pepper.
+Gently toss each pile and divide between 2 sheet pans, combining and spreading.

 • Make sure to slice the steak against the grain: To avoid ending up with tough, chewy steak pieces.